CosmoVoxel/Tiny-Mini-GPT/README.md

 # TODO: FILL IN README...
-Learning about full pipline to recreate GPT2.
+Exploring the full pipeline to recreate GPT2.